xts2002/demo-ci/README.md

 For more details on **Continuous Integration (CI)**, we recommend reading [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.

 Even though there are many CI servers in the market, in this exercise, we will use the CI service provided by GitHub, which is called **GitHub Actions**.
-This service can be accessed in the top menu of any GitHub repo (see the figure).
+This service can be accessed in the top menu of any GitHub repo.

 ![GitHub Actions](./images/ci-github-actions.png)

 GitHub Actions allows us to execute external applications when GitHub detects some events in a repository.
-Our goal is to set up a CI server to compile our source code and run the tests when a Pull Request (PR) is open (as shown in the following diagram).
+Our goal is to set up a CI server to compile our source code and run the tests when a Pull Request (PR) is open.

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)